-3.4 Proteins content
+3.4 Protein content

-Proteins content of our studied dairy by-products are as follow: 2.67% for raw milk, 1.62% for pasteurized milk, 6.54%for wagashi and 1% for lait caillé (Figure2).
+Protein content of our studied dairy by-products is as follows: 2.67% for raw milk, 1.62% for pasteurized milk, 6.54%for wagashi, and 1% for lait caillé (Figure2).
 Similar values were obtained by Rahmadini et al. (2024), but are lower than those obtained by Woldemariam and Asres (2017) for pasteurized milk.
-Seini and his team (Seini et al., 2018) found a value of 29.01% in traditionnal soft cheese called «Tchoukou» in Niger.
-More 32,8% of proteins content in raw milk was found by Matallah et al. (2017).
+Seini and his team (Seini et al., 2018) found a value of 29.01% in traditional soft cheese called «Tchoukou» in Niger.
+More 32,8% of protein content in raw milk was found by Matallah et al. (2017).
 In Burkina Faso, Millogo et al. (2018) proved that milk sold by farms and dairies has a protein content ranging from 3.5±0.2 to 3.8±0.4%.
-However, the protein content of raw milk (2.7%), pasteurized milk (1.67%) and curdled milk (1%) produced and sold in Kozah is very low.
+However, the protein content of raw milk (2.7%), pasteurized milk (1.67%), and curdled milk (1%) produced and sold in Kozah is very low.
 This implies a poor physico-chemical quality of the milk and its by-products offered to consumers.

-Our results show a high proteins concentration (6.54%) in the wagashi samples compare to other local dairy products.
-This can be explained by the coagulation of all the milk proteins under the action of heat and Calotropis procera coagulate.
-On the other hand, this value is lower than 6.80 to 7.35%(Kareish cheese) and 9.21 to 10.09% (Domiati cheese) obtained by Elkot et al. (2025); 12.60% by Aworh (2024), and 13.5% by Dossou et al. (2024) in Wagashi gassiré in Egypt, Nigeria and Benin respectively.
+Our results show a high protein concentration (6.54%) in the wagashi samples compared to other local dairy products.
+This can be explained by the coagulation of all the milk proteins under the action of heat, and Calotropis procera coagulates.
+On the other hand, this value is lower than 6.80 to 7.35%(Kareish cheese) and 9.21 to 10.09% (Domiati cheese) obtained by Elkot et al. (2025); 12.60% by Aworh (2024), and 13.5% by Dossou et al. (2024) in Wagashi gassiré in Egypt, Nigeria and Benin, respectively.
 Also, our finding value is lower than 8.18% to 13.00% reported by Tossou et al. (2018) when comparing proximate cheese from milk of all breeds of cows from Benin and Kenya.
 Because of its high animal protein content, wagashi is an ingredient that the Fulani people of West Africa often use in place of, or in addition to, meat and fish (Aworh, 2024).
 However, as directed by the fourth revision of the Codex Alimentarius Standards for fermented milks (CXS 243-2003), fermented milk must contain at least 2.7% of proteins (FAO/WHO, 2024), the lait caillé produce in Kozah doesn’t meet the international standard because of water adulteration at farm level and value chain actors.
-Many togolese people diets, for instance, are predominantly cereal-base (akumé, akpan, Kom, rice, soja) and often lack sufficient protein quality, highlighting the importance of animal-source foods like dairy products to bridge this gap.
+Many Togolese people's diets, for instance, are predominantly cereal-based (akumé, akpan, Kom, rice, soja) and often lack sufficient protein quality, highlighting the importance of animal-source foods like dairy products to bridge this gap.

 3.5 Ash content

 This analysis is crucial for evaluating nutritional value, detecting adulteration, and ensuring food safety standards in regions where dairy consumption is a significant part of the diet.
 Ash content in dairy products significantly influences nutritional profile and physico-chemical properties, providing a comprehensive snapshot of inorganic constituents essential for human health and product origin and processing integrity.
 For raw milk, pasteurized milk, wagashi and curdled milk, total ash levels are 1.44%, 1.28%, 2.21% and 1.25% respectively (Figure 3).
-Wagashi ash content found in this study are similar to 2.13% obtained by Elkot and his team (Elkot et al., 2025) when studying domiati cheese.
-Indeed, ash content in dairy products can identify contaminants and foreign matter as milk adultering, affecting safety and marketability (Ihegwuagu and Malomo, 2017; Zebib and Zewdu, 2020).
+Wagashi ash content found in this study is similar to 2.13% obtained by Elkot and his team (Elkot et al., 2025) when studying domiati cheese.
+Indeed, ash content in dairy products can identify contaminants and foreign matter as milk adulteration, affecting safety and marketability (Ihegwuagu and Malomo, 2017; Zebib and Zewdu, 2020).
 On the other hand, the total ash content of 1.28% obtained in this study is higher than the value of 0.6% obtained by Woldemariam and Asres (2017) for pasteurized milk.

 3.6 Microbiological quality